bitpay/bitcore/docs/messages.md

 ---
 # Messages

-The bitcoin protocol specifies a set of [messages](https://en.bitcoin.it/wiki/Protocol_specification) that can be sent from peer to peer. `bitcore-p2p` provides partial support for some of these messages.
+The bitcoin protocol specifies a set of [messages](https://en.bitcoin.it/wiki/Protocol_specification) that can be sent from peer to peer. `bitcore-p2p` provides support for some of these messages.

 ## List of Messages